-Make sure you read on to the third variation as it keeps you guessing.
-And also provides a little suspense at the final accusation.
+Make sure you read on to the third variation.
+The third variation keeps you guessing until the end.
+There will also be a little suspense at the final accusation.

 First take the red bonus cards and put them to one side.
 They are not used in two player Clue.

 Place all six weapons in the centre of the board as normal.
 Then each player should select the character they will play: Plum, White, Scarlet, Green, Mustard, or Peacock.

 Sort the black Clue cards into three piles for weapon, suspect, and room decks.

 Shuffle each deck and then take the top card from each deck, putting them into the murder envelope.

 Sort the black Clue cards into three piles for weapon, suspect, and room decks.
 Shuffle each deck and then take the top card from each deck, putting them into the murder envelope.

 Now deal the rest of the Clue cards out to each player.

 You can now play Clue as per the normal game.
 When you ask a question that your opponent can’t answer (they must always answer if they can) then you will get to look at one of the four cards lying at the side.

 Once viewed, put it back exactly in the same place.
 The game then continues as normal until it is won.